ministryofjustice/pflr-cait/README.md

 Runs `eslint` and `jsonlint` over various locations

-Linting is performed before any commit
+Linting is performed before any commit (see `.githooks/pre-commit`)

 ### ESLint